• Latest

 Is it normal to feel lonely when married?

 Yes, it is natural for married people to feel lonely.
 Several things might contribute to loneliness, such as feeling separated from your partner, inadequate, or not being heard.
-If you feel lonely, the best course of action is to discuss it with your partner.
+If you feel lonely, discussing it with your partner is the best course of action.

 How do not be lonely in a marriage?

-One approach to avoid loneliness in a marriage is to ensure that you and your spouse share hobbies and activities.
+One way to avoid loneliness in a marriage is to ensure you and your spouse share hobbies and activities.
 This can help you feel connected with them and alleviate feelings of isolation.
-Additionally, it is essential to talk often with your partner, even when nothing is vital to discuss.
+Additionally, talking often with your partner is essential, even when nothing is vital to discuss.
 This can assist in maintaining open channels of contact and minimize the onset of loneliness.

 What to do when you’re married and lonely?